violetapintoleite/content/src/content/lesson/the-command-line-the-terminal.md

 Your computer has files, directories and applications.
 Your command line is able to deal with all three of them.
 Use commands to move within the files and directories (like the `cd` command).
 Every application that you install comes with a set of commands that become available at the moment you install the app (like the GIT command).

-## Here is how the File System looks in a Visual Interface vs the Terminal:
+## Here is how the File System looks in a Visual Interface vs The Terminal:

 ![the command line the terminal](../../assets/images/182ea93c-9d7d-4c8d-8153-9c1756d8cd1f.png)